elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 $ mix ecto.create
 ```

-If you run into any issues here, it likely means you'll have to configure the
+If you run into issues here, it likely means you'll have to configure your
+PostgreSQL installation or adjust the `username` and `password` fields at the
-database in the `config/dev.exs` file.
+bottom of the `config/dev.exs` file.
+You can also check out the
+[Appendix](#appendix) at the back of this book for more information on where to
+get help with PostgreSQL.

 Since this is the first time we're running a command with our new application,
 we'll see that it takes time for the source code to compile.
 Elixir is based on